Stargator/dotfile/README.md

 Files listed under `execute_before` or `execute_after` in `~/.dotfile/dotfile.conf` refer to similarly named scripts in the `~/.dotfile/scripts` directory.
 These files are executed at the beginning or end of the installation process respectively.
 Either ruby or shell sripts are acceptable.
 Filenames for ruby scripts should end in the `.rb` suffix.

 ### Local Configuration
-Sometimes it's nice to be able to specify small tweaks outside of the main repository to set options unique to a certain system environment.
-In such a case, a local configuration file may be preferable.
-When the file `~/.dotfile.conf.local` exists on the filesystem, this file will be sourced as opposed to `~/.dotfile/dotfile.conf`.
+To specify options outside of your dotfiles repo (on a per machine basis), use the local configuration file `~/.dotfile.conf.local`.
+When this file exists, any options specified there will take priority over the same option in the main configuration file.

 ------